- What can you do if you think your daughter has an eating disorder?

 - did something creative, funny or took initiative

-Pointing out attributes you admire demonstrates that if your daughter has an eating disorder it doesn’t affect how you feel about the core of her; young people can be incredibly hard on themselves and get lost in over-analyzing what they deem “faults.”
+Pointing out attributes you admire demonstrates that if your daughter has an eating disorder it doesn’t affect how you feel about her; young people can be incredibly hard on themselves and get lost in over-analyzing what they deem “faults.”
 In fact:

 … research consistently shows perfectionism to be elevated in people with eating disorders and people recovering from eating disorders …